levonk/data-integration/Implementor.md

     * Backups are validated
     * Restores are tested and validated
     * Secondary orchestration server validation to validate the first
+  * Decommissioned
+    * No longer scheuled
+	* Metadata added to table to identify the last update date on the source table
+  * Archived
+    * Table is removed from metastore
+	* data is moved out of prod buckets and into cold storage.

 Copyright (C) 2016 Levon Karayan